ded/qwery/README.md

 Configuring Qwery
 -----------------

 The `configure()` method takes an options object allowing you to adjust the way that Qwery works internally.
-Currenly only the `useNativeQSA` option is available to turn on and off the use of native `querySelectorAll()` where available.
+Currently only the `useNativeQSA` option is available to turn on and off the use of native `querySelectorAll()` where available.

 ``` js
 qwery.configure({